U.S. Relations With Sint Maarten

-U.S.- ST. MAARTEN RELATIONS
+U.S.- SINT MAARTEN RELATIONS

 The U.S. Consulate General in Curacao is responsible for the day-to-day management of relations with the Dutch Caribbean, which includes Aruba, Bonaire, Curacao, Saba, Sint Eustatius, and Sint Maarten.
-Due to the strategic location of the Dutch Caribbean for the United States, the consulate deals with issues such as securing U.S. borders, countering terrorism, and fighting international crime, especially narcotics trafficking and human trafficking.
 The consulate provides a variety of services to U.S. citizens; it also can issue non-immigrant visas for certain travelers to the U.S. who wish to visit, work, or study for a temporary period.

 The consulate was opened in 1793.
 It was one of the earliest U.S. consulates, reflecting the importance of Caribbean trade to the new United States.
 The Consul General resides in the historic Roosevelt House, which was the local government's gift of property to the United States in 1950 as an expression of gratitude for U.S. protection during World War II.

-The Consul General in Curacao is Valerie Belon; other principal officials are listed in the Department's Key Officers List.
+Principal U.S. consulate officials are listed in the Department's Key Officers List.